Romanian anti-communist resistance movement: List of resistance groups

 The territorial structure of the resistance covered mainly the mountainous and heavy forested parts of the country.
 A list of some of the most important resistance groups and their location:

 Rather than a planned action, the resistance movement was a spontaneous reaction in response to the wave of terror initiated by the authorities after the seizure of power in early 1948.
 The spontaneous nature of the movement explains its marked fragmentation and the lack of coordination between the resistance groups.
 However, acting isolated and on a local basis conferred the groups a multiformity and flexibility which rendered the annihilation of the entire movement more difficult, and ensured a remarkable staying power for some groups.
 Furthermore, in some areas a notable reproducibility occurred, exterminated groups being replaced by new cores of resistance.

 A characteristic trait of the movement was its defensive nature.
 Indeed, few offensive actions such as sabotages or occupation of localities have been recorded.
-While the groups did not pose a major material threat to the authorities, their dangerousness for the regime resided in the symbol they represented: as long as the resisters remained free, they created a tangible challenge to the regime's claim of exercising total control over the country.
+While the groups did not pose a major material threat to the authorities, their dangerousness for the government resided in the symbol they represented: as long as the resisters remained free, they created a tangible challenge to the government's claim of exercising total control over the country.